Kathryn Wallace

 Kathryn Ann Wallace (born June 9, 1975) is an American television and film journalist best known for her work as the coordinating producer on the National Geographic television series Lockdown and as a producer on the National Geographic documentary Inside Guantanamo.
-Kathryn has also been published extensively by several major magazines including Reader's Digest.
+Wallace has also been published extensively by several major magazines including Reader's Digest.

 Personal life

-Kathryn was born in Newport News, Virginia, to Larry and Ann Wallace.
+Wallace was born in Newport News, Virginia, to Larry and Ann Wallace.
 She grew up in Yorktown, Virginia, with three siblings: Emily, Ellen, and Rob.
 She attended Tabb High School in Yorktown, Virginia.
 She then attended Brigham Young University in Provo, Utah, where she received a B.A. in Humanities.
 Later she attended Stanford University and received a master's degree in film journalism.